 Besides financial donations, donations of labor are also needed; volunteers are the life blood of Central Crossing Senior Center.
 Contact us if you are interested in volunteering – all talents are welcome and appreciated.

 Our Volunteer Leaders

 Everyone at the Central Crossing Senior Center is a volunteer from the CEO down.
 Senior Age of Southwest Missouri leases the center from 8am to 3:30pm Monday through Friday providing a Director, and Kitchen Staff to provide a nutricious and delicious lunch at an affordable price.

 Our Volunteer Board of Directors

 Regina McIlrath – COO

 Cathy Lank – Asst.
 CFO

 Margaret Pelzl – Secretary, Pres., EP Committee

-Roger Martz, Doug Stroemel, Jeff Harp, Cathy Lank, Scott Fitzpatrick, Betha Pavelka, Jennifer Mitchell, Richard Nierman, and Howard Trimble.
+Roger Martz, Jeff Harp, Scott Fitzpatrick, Betha Pavelka, Melanie Ashby, Richard Nierman, Wayne Johnstone and Howard Trimble.